Hangchow University: Post-war period

 With the Japanese surrender in August 1945, East China Union University was closed, leading to an reopening of Hangchow University in Shanghai.
-The university raised funds and restored the war-torn Zakow campus, which allowed it to reopen at this campus in spring 1946.
-On Christmas of 1946, the university celebrated its 100th anniversary in Hangchow.
+The university raised funds and restored the war-torn Zhakou campus, which allowed it to reopen at this campus in spring 1946.
+On Christmas of 1946, the university celebrated its 100th anniversary in Hangzhou.
 In July 1948, the university status became recognised by the government.
 As a result, the university recovered its Chinese name, Zhijiang University, used from 1911 to 1931.
 However, with continuous Kuomintang defeats in the civil war with the Communists, the American faculty left the university by the end of 1948.

 On 3 May 1949, the People's Liberation Army defeated Kuomintang troops on the north bank of the Qiantang River, thus entering the campus of Hangchow University, which was welcomed by many of the students and faculty.
 On the following day, Hangchow students came to the campus of Zhejiang University to celebrate the anniversary of the May Fourth Movement and the Communist control of the city.
 President Baen Lee resigned from his position and left the university on the same day.
 Historian Lin Handa was invited by the students to serve as the new president, which was declined.
 In July, Li Zhaohuan was elected as the president by the university committee.

 During the nationwide university and college reorganisation in 1952, the university was closed in January, with its mechanical and civil engineering departments merged into Zhejiang University.
 Its college of arts and sciences merged with the School of Humanities, Zhejiang University, to form Zhejiang Teachers College.
 The School of Finance and Economics of Hangchow University gained independence as the Zhejiang College of Finance and Economics, which was later merged into Shanghai College of Finance and Economics in August.

 Campuses

 Before 1906

-Founded in Ningbo as a middle school, the campus of Ningpo Boy's Boarding School was located at North Bank, Ningbo, for which the accommodation was near the Oil Mill Bridge.
-In 1867, the school, renamed as Hangchow Presbyterian Boys' School, later known as Hangchow Presbyterian College in 1897, moved to the Hangchow campus at Leather Market Street (皮市巷) and later was relocated at Pagoda Street (大塔儿巷) next to Pishi Lane in the city centre of Hangchow.
+Founded in Ningbo as a middle school, the campus of Ningpo Boys' Boarding School was located at North Bank, Ningbo, for which the accommodation was near the Oil Mill Bridge.
+In 1867, the school, renamed as Hangchow Presbyterian Boys' School, later known as Hangchow Presbyterian College in 1897, moved to the Hangzhou campus at Leather Market Street (皮市巷) and later was relocated at Pagoda Street (大塔儿巷) next to Pishi Lane in the city centre of Hangzhou.

-Zakow, Hangchow
+Zhakou, Hangzhou

 Since 1906, a new campus was proposed by the board of directors of Hangchow Presbyterian College.
-Located at Zakow, Chekiang, the new campus was to the west of Zakow station (闸口火车站), which was the western terminal of trains from Shanghai before the Chientang River Bridge was built.
-From 1906 to 1911, the college acquired land in the hill of Chin Wang Shan (秦望山) near Zakow (闸口) to build its new campus.
+Located at Zhakou (闸口; Zakow), Zhejiang, the new campus was to the west of Zhakou station (闸口火车站), which was the western terminal of trains from Shanghai before the Qiantang River Bridge was built.
+From 1906 to 1911, the college acquired land on Qinwang Hill (秦望山) near Zhakou to build its new campus.
 The campus was a special combination of both the Western and Chinese architectural styles, with new buildings continued to be built while the university remained on the campus.
 The campus is now used by Zhejiang University and has become a major nationally protected historic site since 2006.